RomanLut/INAV-X-Plane-HITL/README.md

 Plugin will show OSD as configured in INAV configurator.

+It is highly recommended to use Flight Controller with OSD to see system messages on screen.

-Thw following requirements should be met to have OSD in emulator:
+The following requirements should be met to have OSD in emulator:

 - OSD should be configured and enabled in INAV configurator ( AUTO, PAL or NTSC type )
 - physical OSD chip should be present on FC (MAX7456).
-OSD will not work without physical chip.
+OSD will not work without physical MAX7456 compatible chip.
+OSD will not work with HD Zero, DJI or Pixel OSD.
 - X-Plane is *NOT* using Vulkan drivers.
 Please uncheck the following option:

 # Buzzer